 Believe me, I’m all for traveling.
 In fact, I consider myself to be a bit of a travel junkie; it’s my addiction.
 And whilst most of my travel experiences were simply amazing, I’ve also had my fair share of unpleasant travel experiences.
 After all,who hasn’t?
 Here’s the travel lessons I’ve learnt through those unforgettable experiences.

-Whilst on my last vacation in Scotland a few weeks ago, I got the opportunity to visit Edinburgh’s Royal Botanic Gardens which allowed me to take a step back from the hustle and bustle of the city.
+Whilst on my last vacation in Scotland a few weeks ago, I got the opportunity to visit the Edinburgh Royal Botanic Garden which allowed me to take a step back from the hustle and bustle of the city.
 It also granted me the opportunity to relax on a bench and enjoy the simple things nature has to offer – the scents, the fresh air and the pretty colors.
-But the highlight of the day spent at the garden was definitely having a look and exploring inside the Royal Botanic Garden’s glass house.
-Have a look at some of the photos I took whilst there below! [read more]
+But the highlight of the day spent at the garden was definitely having a look and exploring inside the Edinburgh Royal Botanic Garden glass house.
+Have a look at some of the photos I took whilst there below!

 As the colourful Luzzu stares out at the Mediterrean sea, knowing that his owner will soon appear, the sea gently rocks him from side to side attempting to lull him to sleep.
 But his eyes do not close.
 They continue to gaze fixedly out at sea, waiting apprehensively for the moustached man to show up in the early hours of the morning.
 For he knows that he must not sleep; he has a duty to protect his owner from evil at sea.